Kitware/trame/docs/content/docs/tutorial-html.md

 Let's modify the Hello Trame app to add some GUI elements!

-So with the `SinglePage` layout, we could add UI elements to either the `toolbar`, `content`, and `footer`.
+So with the `SinglePage` layout, we could add UI elements to either the `toolbar`, `content`, or the `footer`.
 We'll limit ourself to the `toolbar`, but the proceedure is still the same.
 Let us add to the right side of the `toolbar` a switch to toggle between light and dark mode of the application and a button to reset the view after panning and zooming.

 - The VSpacer Vuetify component pushes the extra space on the left side of the component.

-- The VSwitch component toggle s between two different states.
+- The VSwitch component toggles between two different states.
 In this case, we will update a Vuetify variable vuetify.theme.dark.
 The hide_details attribute creates a smaller, tighter switch.

 - The VBtn component is a button.
-We decorate the button with a VIcon component where the argument is a String identifying the [Material Design Icons](https://materialdesignicons.com/) insead of text in this case.
+We decorate the button with a VIcon component where the argument is a String identifying the [Material Design Icons](https://materialdesignicons.com/) instead of text in this case.
 The VBtn icon attribute provides proper sizing and padding for the icon.
 Finally, the click attribute tells the application what method to call when the button is pressed.
-In this case, we use an interal Trame function, `$refs.view.resetCamera()`.
+In this case, we use an internal Trame function, `$refs.view.resetCamera()`.

-**Note**: A ref (reference) is made `vtk.VtkLocalView(renderWindow)` or `vtk.VtkRemoteView(renderWindow)`.
+**Note**: A ref (reference) is made by `vtk.VtkLocalView(renderWindow)` or `vtk.VtkRemoteView(renderWindow)`.
 By default, `ref="view"`.
 If you would like to change this or add additional views, the use `vtk.VtkLocalView(renderWindow, ref="newViewName")`.

 We add all the Vuetify components in a *flow* from left to right, top to bottom to the `layout.toolbar.children` array.